Claudio-C-Santos/MS2/testing.md

 1. At the index page, the only interactive element is the "Ay Caramba!" button which starts the quiz.
 2. None of the text is selectable.
 3. Once the quiz game starts, the timer starts a countdown of 15 seconds which is displayed on the right side of the screen.
-4. The score is zero and the riht side of the screen displays an image showing the current level is level 1.
+4. The score is zero and on the left side of the screen there's an image showing the current level is level 1.
-5. Each possible answer gains a shadow when hovered over and the clicked answer will turn green if correct or red if incorrect.
+5. Each possible answer has a shadow when hovered and the clicked/selected answer will turn green if correct or red if incorrect.
 6. If the answer is incorrect a new screen will be displayed with the total score and max level reached.
-7. If the correct answer is selected, a new question is displayed, the right image is updated, the timer is reset to zero and the score is also updated.
+7. If the correct answer is selected, a new question is displayed, the image on the left is updated, the timer is reset to zero and the score is updated by summing the remaining seconds.
 8. Once all 20 questions are answered correctly, a new screen displays a congratulations message along with the score reached.
 9. Both screen in 7. and 8. have a "Play Again" button which restarts the quiz taking the user back to level 1.
-10. The questions are succesfully reandomly selected according to the current level.
+10. The questions are succesfully and randomly selected according to the current level.
 The same happens with the image displayed on the left side of the screen, this one is not random but shows which is the current level.